• Skip to primary navigation

 Once the coop is clean and ready, I give the chickens a gallon of water with 2 Tablespoons of raw, organic apple cider vinegar.

-I sprinkle 3 Tablespoons of diatomaceous earth and 1 tablespoon of organic garlic powder over their feed.
+I sprinkle 3 Tablespoons of diatomaceous earth and one tablespoon of organic garlic powder over their feed.
 I do this for a full 7 days.

 Boosting their immune system and killing any parasites in their tummies are important steps to prepare chickens for winter weather.